HatcherDX/dx-engine/apps/docs/contributing.md

+---
+title: Contributing | Join the Hatcher Open Source Community
+description: Learn how to contribute to Hatcher IDE, the open-source AI development platform.
+Find setup guides, coding standards, and community guidelines for contributing to controlled AI development tools.
+---

 # Contributing to Hatcher

 Thank you for your interest in contributing to Hatcher!
 This guide will help you get started with contributing to the project.